awsdocs/aws-elemental-medialive-user-guide/doc_source/use-case-one-input-format-to-different-output-formats.md

-# Use Case: One Input Format Converted to One Different Format in One Output<a name="use-case-one-input-format-to-different-output-formats"></a>
+# Use Case B: One Input Format Converted to One Different Format in One Output<a name="use-case-one-input-format-to-different-output-formats"></a>

 The input is set up with one format of captions and two or more languages\.
 You want to convert the captions to a different format in the output\.
 You want to produce only one type of output and include all the languages in that output\.